Thousands take part in pro-Palestine day of action across UK

 Police officers surrounded the protesters before they were escorted from the station, with at least two demonstrators carried from the scene.

-British Transport Police (BTP) said at least five protesters were arrested at Waterloo station and no train services were affected.
+British Transport Police (BTP) said five protesters were arrested at Waterloo station and no train services were affected.

 A group of demonstrators who were removed from the station then made their way to Westminster Bridge where they sat in the road before moving to Parliament Square, the Metropolitan Police said.